TessellateDataScience/faceShieldOptimisations/2_scope-methodology.md

 Due to our non-empirical experimental method, certain activities such as validation and verification should be also undertaken to provide confidence our numerical experiments are accurate reflections of the 'real-world', while also ensuring error introduced by the numerical methods are non-significant.
 Specifically our numerical results will be validated against experimental results, similar to some already experimentally investigated [7].
 We will also verify the insensitivity of numerical results to numerically-based parameters used to generate these results, focussing especially on turbulence-related methods and parameters.

-## Intellectual property
-All applicable content is released under a Creative Commons License.
-Specifically, our content is available under their Attribution 4.0 International Public License.
-See the [CC BY 4.0 License](https://creativecommons.org/licenses/by/4.0/) for more specific details.

-All applicable intellectual property (IP) we generate is made available under an Open COVID License.
-Specifically, our IP is released under their Patent and Copyright version 1.1 license.
-See the [OCL-PC v1.1 license](https://opencovidpledge.org/v1-1-ocl-pc/) for more specific details.

-Due to this IP license expiring, we have from the date of it's expiry adopted our own pledge (defined within this document as 'Our Pledge').
-Our Pledge includes an infinite duration that this license has adopted as it's Time Limitation clause.

 ## References
 5.  a) Experimental Investigation of the Flow Structure on a Face Mannequin With / Without a Face Shield: https://dergipark.org.tr/en/download/article-file/1675241
     b) Experimental Efficacy of the Face Shield and the Mask against Emitted and Potentially Received Particles: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7922468/